Vital Pathways for Hospital Librarians

 Laurie L. Thompson, AHIP, Jean P. Shipman, AHIP , board liaison; and Carla J. Funk, CAE.

-MLA Position Statement that addresses why librarians must be involved in the patient safety initiatives of their organizations, and partnership opportunities and roles for librarians.
+MLA Position Statement that addresses why librarians must be involved in the patient safety initiatives of their organizations, with partnership opportunities and roles for librarians.

 For further information or to help us improve these resources, please contact